signature-opensource/CK-Globalization/README.md

 #### Normalization
 Normalization of a preference list can be done by applying the following rules:
-- First, cultures are grouped by common parent, preserving the relative order of the children: groups are ordered based on the first occurence of itself or one of its more specific cultures.
+- First, cultures are grouped by common parent, preserving the relative order of the children: groups are ordered based on the first occurrence of itself or one of its more specific cultures.
 - Then, groups are written, specific culture names coming first, ending with the parent cultures' name.

 _Note:_ This normalization process is not based on the string names but on the hierarchy provided by the